lsu-ddem/pathways-engineering/content/4_Unit_4/biological-engineering/2_Lesson_2/_index.md

 {{% children showhidden="true" depth="999" description="true" %}}

 <!--
-only for lesson 2 for right now
+only for lesson 2 for each day of unit 4
 TODO: embed powerpoints
-link to other material
+* link to other material - pdfs etc
-hide teacher notes and student solutions
+* hide teacher notes and student solutions

-dont' worry about folders in this section
+* dont' worry about folders in this section
  -->
+a